 Finding such information can take a while.
 While you can find useful information from online sources, some websites might be offering incorrect information.
 It’s always essential to vet the sites you visit and do thorough research as this will impact your life.

-You can also find dissolution packets at the district court clerks’ offices at a small fee.
+You can also find dissolution packets at the district court clerks’ offices for a small fee.
 These packets include basic instructions to get you started.
 While counties are different, most county clerks’ offices have basic information regarding divorce.

 Some areas have businesses that prepare uncontested divorce paperwork.
 These people are commonly paralegals, but they are legal document preparers (LDPs).
 These folks can only prepare forms using the information you provide but can’t offer you legal advice (only licensed lawyers can provide legal advice).